byteflykft/vipy-knowledge/en/virtual-private-server/connect-to-vps.md

 Click **Open**.

----

 ### 3. Login (Password-based)

 * **login as:** → username (e.g. `root`)
 * **password:** → password

-> ⚠️ No characters will appear while typing the password — this is normal.
+:::warning ⚠️ No characters will appear while typing the password — this is normal.

----

 ## Connecting to a Linux Server via SSH (CMD / PowerShell)